Find the latest data and statistics on global displacement.

 Since the winter of 2013, conflict in South Sudan has driven nearly four million people from their homes.
 While some remain in the country, more than two million have fled to bordering countries desperate to reach safety.
 There are over two million refugees and asylum seekers from South Sudan in the general region.

 Syria continues to be one of the biggest displacement crises of our time.
 Millions of Syrians have fled across borders and millions more are displaced inside the country as the war continues.
-More than 13 million people have fled Syria and 13.4 million people have required some form of humanitarian and protection assistance inside Syria – more than half of the Syrian population.
+More than 6.6 million people have fled Syria and 13.4 million people have required some form of humanitarian and protection assistance inside Syria – more than half of the Syrian population.
 Many Syrian refugees reside in neighbouring countries such as Turkey, Jordan and Lebanon.
 In Lebanon, more than a million Syrian refugees struggle with little to no resources – around 70 percent live below the poverty line.
 In Jordan, over 650,000 people are trapped with an estimated 93 per cent of refugees living below the poverty line.
-Between November 4, 2015, and April 30, 2019, 63,938 Syrian refugees were admitted to Canada, according to Immigration, Refugees and Citizenship Canada.
+Between November 2015 and April 2019, 63,938 Syrian refugees were admitted to Canada, according to Immigration, Refugees and Citizenship Canada.

 Our fifth annual report on education, ‘Coming Together for Refugee Education’, was released in September 2020.
 The 2019 data in the report is based on reporting from twelve countries hosting more than half of the world’s refugee children.